Accredited, Online ACLS Training in Kentucky

 When a group leaves the premises for a walk to the park or a field trip, a CPR and first aid certified staff must be present with these children.
 In addition, there must be a CPR and first aid certified staff present at the child care center as well for the children who did not leave the premises.
 Training Sources for CPR and firstaid:

 Acceptable courses must be face to face with hands on skills training or courses may be a hybrid model where the student watches a video then meets with the instructor for hands on training and skills testing.
+We allow course completion with a simulation station or voice-assisted manikin (VAM).
 Courses that are 100% online with no hands-on instruction are not approved

 In-person training